SillyTavern/SillyTavern-Extras/talkinghead/README.md

 - `SillyTavern/public/characters/yourcharacternamehere/talkinghead.png`: required.
 The **input image** for the animator.
   - The `talkinghead` extension does not use or even see the other `.png` files.
 They are used by *Character Expressions* when *talkinghead mode* is disabled.
 - `SillyTavern/public/characters/yourcharacternamehere/_animator.json`: optional. **Animator and postprocessor settings**.
-  - If a character does not have this file, default settings are used.
+  - If a character does not have this file, server-side default settings are used.
 - `SillyTavern/public/characters/yourcharacternamehere/_emotions.json`: optional. **Custom emotion templates**.
-  - If a character does not have this file, default settings are used.
+  - If a character does not have this file, server-side default settings are used.
 Most of the time, there is no need to customize the emotion templates per-character.
   - *At the client end*, only this one file is needed (or even supported) to customize the emotion templates.

-As far as `talkinghead` is concerned, the **sprite position** on the screen is static.
-However, if you enable the **MovingUI** checkbox in *User Settings ⊳ Advanced*, you can manually position the sprite in the GUI, by dragging its move handle.
+By default, the **sprite position** on the screen is static.
+However, by enabling the **MovingUI** checkbox in *User Settings ⊳ Advanced*, you can manually position the sprite in the GUI, by dragging its move handle.
 Note that there is some empty space in the sprite canvas around the sides of the character, so the character will not be able to fit flush against the edge of the window (since that empty space hits the edge of the window first).
+To cut away that empty space, see the crop options in *Animator configuration*.

-Due to the base pose used by the posing engine, the character's legs are always cut off at the bottom of the image, so the sprite needs to be placed at the bottom.
+Due to the base pose used by the posing engine, the character's legs are always cut off at the bottom of the image; the sprite is designed to be placed at the bottom.
 You may need to create a custom background image that works with such a placement.
 Of the default backgrounds, at least the cyberpunk bedroom looks fine.

 **IMPORTANT**: Changing your web browser's zoom level will change the size of the character, too, because doing so rescales all images, including the live feed.

-We rate-limit the output to 25 FPS (maximum) to avoid DoSing the SillyTavern GUI, and we attempt to reach a constant 25 FPS.
+We rate-limit the output to 25 FPS (maximum, default) to avoid DoSing the SillyTavern GUI, and we attempt to reach a constant 25 FPS.
 If the renderer runs faster, the average GPU usage will be lower, because the animation engine only generates as many frames as are actually consumed.
 If the renderer runs slower, the latest available frame will be re-sent as many times as needed, to isolate the client side from any render hiccups.
-While the maximum FPS defaults to 25, it is actually configurable; see *Animator configuration*.
+The maximum FPS defaults to 25, but is configurable; see *Animator configuration*.

 #### Emotion templates

-Emotion templates use the same format as the factory settings in `SillyTavern-extras/talkinghead/emotions/_defaults.json`.
 The manual poser app included with `talkinghead` is a GUI editor for these templates.

 The batch export of the manual poser produces a set of static expression images (and corresponding emotion templates), but also an `_emotions.json`, in your chosen output folder.
 You can use this file at the client end as `SillyTavern/public/characters/yourcharacternamehere/_emotions.json`.
 This is convenient if you have customized your emotion templates, and wish to share one of your characters with other users, making it automatically use your version of the templates.

+The file `_emotions.json` uses the same format as the factory settings in `SillyTavern-extras/talkinghead/emotions/_defaults.json`.

 Emotion template lookup order is:

 - The set of per-character custom templates sent by the ST client, read from `SillyTavern/public/characters/yourcharacternamehere/_emotions.json` if it exists.
 - Server defaults, from the individual files `SillyTavern-extras/talkinghead/emotions/emotionnamehere.json`.
   - These are customizable.
 You can e.g. overwrite `curiosity.json` to change the default template for the *"curiosity"* emotion.
-  - **IMPORTANT**: *However, updating SillyTavern-extras from git may overwrite your changes to the server-side default emotion templates.*
+  - **IMPORTANT**: *However, updating SillyTavern-extras from git may overwrite your changes to the server-side default emotion templates.
+Keep a backup if you customize these.*
 - Factory settings, from `SillyTavern-extras/talkinghead/emotions/_defaults.json`.
   - **IMPORTANT**: Never overwrite or remove this file.